What is Privileged Access Management (PAM)?

 For this reason, the acronym PAM is sometimes also known as PSM or PxM.

-We could say that Privileged Account Management is a subset of Privileged Access Management that specifically deals with the lifecycle management of privileged accounts themselves, including creation, modification, and deletion of these accounts.
-Privileged Access Management is more a overarching framework that includes Privileged Account Management as one of its key components, along with other elements such as session monitoring, access control, and audit logging.
+Privileged Access Management is more a framework that includes Privileged Account Management as one of its key components, along with other elements such as session monitoring, access control, and audit logging.

 Why use PAM ?